Purchase object

 {

-// One of "external_id" or "user_alias" or "braze_id" is required.
+// One of "external_id" or "user_alias" or "braze_id" or "email" is required.

-"external_id" : (optional, string) External User ID,
+"external_id" : (optional, string) External user ID,

-"user_alias" : (optional, User Alias Object), User Alias,
+"user_alias" : (optional, User Alias Object) User alias object,

-"braze_id" : (optional, string) Braze User Identifier,
+"braze_id" : (optional, string) Braze user identifier,

 "app_id" : (optional, string) see App Identifier,